ToolJet/ToolJet/docs/versioned_docs/version-2.68.0/data-sources/athena.md

 1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
 2. Select the **Amazon Athena** datasource added in previous step.
-3. Select the SQL Qury from the dropdown and enter the query.
+3. Select the SQL Query from the dropdown and enter the query.
 4. Click on the **Preview** button to preview the output or Click on the **Run** button to trigger the query.

 :::tip